Dynamics of quantum Fisher and Wigner-Yanase skew information following a noisy quench: Conclusions

 \section{Conclusions}

 Motivated by the fundamental questions of how quantum correlations are generated under noisy quenches across quantum critical points and by the ubiquity of control‐field fluctuations in realistic implementations, we have examined the dynamics of quantum Fisher information (QFI) and Wigner–Yanase skew information (WYSI) in Ising chain subjected to noiseless and noisy linear driven transverse field.
-In the absence of noise, and very large ramp time scale, the critical points $h_c=\pm 1$ are signaled by both QFI and ($x$) component of WYSI where become minimum. while, as the ramp time scale decreases, both QFI and all component of WYSI represent cusps and the critical points.
+In the absence of noise, and very large ramp time scale, the critical points $h_c=\pm 1$ are signaled by both QFI and ($x$) component of WYSI where become minimum.
+While, as the ramp time scale decreases, both QFI and all component of WYSI represent cusps and the critical points.
 Moreover, both QFI and WYSI grow monotonically with the ramp time scale $\tau$, reflecting enhanced quantum coherence and metrological usefulness as the quench slows down, and saturate to their static (adiabatic) values for large $\tau$.
 This result is contrary to the behavior of entanglement between next-nearest-neighbor spins, which reveals suppression in accordance with $\tau^{-1/2}$ \cite{Cherng2006,Sengupta2009,Jafari2025a}.
-When a Gaussian white noise of strength $\xi$ is added to the control field, the dynamics change qualitatively: both QFI and WYSI no longer simply saturate to the static values by increasing the ramp time scale, but instead develop a maximum at an intermediate ramp time scale $\tau_m$, beyond which their are suppressed by dephasing.
+When a Gaussian white noise of strength $\xi$ is added to the control field, the dynamics change qualitatively: both QFI and WYSI no longer simply saturate to the static values by increasing the ramp time scale, but instead develop a maximum at an intermediate ramp time scale $\tau_m$, beyond which they are suppressed by dephasing.
 By analyzing the logarithm of QFI and WYSI versus $\tau$, we demonstrated an exponential decay of both measures with ramp time scale under noise.
 While the density of defects in the presence of the noise does not scale exponentially with the ramp time scale \cite{Anirban2016,Gao2017}.
 Moreover, the $\tau_m$ that maximizes each QFI and WYSI curve scales as $ \tau_m(\xi) \propto (\xi^{2})^{\delta}, $ with a universal exponent $\delta \approx 2/3\,$ for both nearest‐ and next‐nearest‐neighbour spins.
 This exponent corresponds to the exponent that dictates the scaling of the optimal time for achieving minimal defect production in a standard quantum annealing scheme.
-Whether the identity of the exponents, both detected in quenches that emulate standard quantum annealing schemes, is merely coincidental or indicates a deeper link between the two phenomena—minimization of KZM defects and maximization of QFI and WYSI in the presence of noise—remains an open question.
+Whether the identity of the exponents, both detected in quenches that emulate standard quantum annealing schemes, is merely coincidental or indicates a deeper link between the two phenomena, minimization of KZM defects and maximization of QFI and WYSI in the presence of noise, remains an open question.
+Moreover, in the presence of noise, the lack of an appropriate analytical solution corresponding to numerically challenging problems limits the ability to link the scaling exponent to the well-known critical exponents associated with equilibrium phase transitions.